ajschumacher/ajschumacher.github.io/20200112-predicting_the_future_from_2020/index.md

  * S&P 500 closes above 8,000.

 General trends: Climate continues to change.
-Unemployment get worse not because companies don't want to hire but because they can't find employees with positive marginal value.
+Unemployment gets worse not because companies don't want to hire but because they can't find employees with positive marginal value.
 Rich continue to get richer while the poor are largely left behind.
 Some governments sell the poor